Cleaning With Citric Acid – Your Ultimate Guide

 Citric acid can be bought easily in homebrew shops, food shops that specialise in Asian food, and some hardware stores.
 You don’t need any particular brand of citric acid for cleaning, so buy whatever is most convenient for you.

-Online it can be picked up cheaply and easily.
-Ethical Superstore, for example, sells a 250-gram box of citric acid for £2.29.
+Online, it can be picked up cheaply and easily.
+Ethical Superstore, for example, sells a 250 g box of citric acid for £2.29.
 If you are looking for larger pack sizes, I’ve put together a separate guide on where to buy citric acid for cleaning.

 If you want to buy citric acid for both cleaning and food purposes, I’d recommend buying your citric acid from a homebrew shop or an Asian supermarket.
-Citric acid made specifically for cleaning has the same composition, but it won’t have been made on a food-safe production line.
+Citric acid made specifically for cleaning has the same composition, but it isn’t made on a food-safe production line.

 If you read my post on cleaning with white vinegar, you’ll know that vinegar doesn’t mix well with many other cleaning products and natural cleaning ingredients.
 This includes bicarbonate of soda (also known as baking soda).